mkasa/json2xlsx/README.rst

 1. `width` specifies the width of the column.
 The unit is unknown (I do not know), so please refer to the openpyxl document for details (although even I have not yet found the answer there).
 2. `align right`, `align center`, `align left` will justify the column.
+3. `halign right`, `halign center`, `halign left` will justify the heading.
-3. `color` specifies the color of the cell.
+4. `color` specifies the color of the cell.
-4. `number` gives the number style of the cell.
+5. `number` gives the number style of the cell.
 This will be described in details later.
-5. `border` adds a border to the cell.
+6. `border` adds a border to the cell.

 Number Style
 ------------